aptoptout/The-Holodeck/README.md

 # THE HOLODECK
 ## Laboratory of creative coding experiments

-Repository of creative coding experiments, specifically focused on P5js.
+Check out the repository of this laboratory — note that the experiments are specifically focused on P5js.

 Experiments to conduct:
 * Make a friendly environment with some basic navigational elements.